-UPSU began 2022/23 with a budget deficit of £118k.
-This assumed there would be no further impacts from Covid restrictions but recognised that there may not be a return to pre covid trading levels.
+UPSU began 2023/4 with a budget deficit of £210k.
+This assumed there would be no further impacts from changing patterns of involvement in the training areas, however there was recognition that trading may not return to levels experienced prior to 2020.